 How accurate are body fat scales?

 If you’re thinking of buying one, it’s natural you will want to know how accurate body fat scales are.
 Many studies have been done on this very subject.
-The reality is that at best, this type of scale gives an estimate of body fat and this tends to be on the low side.
+The reality is that at best, this type of scale gives an estimate of body fat that is typically on the low side.
 Even the best body fat scales tend to give a reading that will be around 3 to 4% off.

 Factors including your body type, body temperature, whether or not you are well hydrated and when you last exercised can impact the reading, as can weighing yourself with wet or sweaty feet.